-Regular and on-going email and phone communication will occur with your MFF SNAP-Ed Project Manager, Evaluation Specialist, and Grant Operations Project Manager.
-As your programming coach and consultant, your Project Manager is available for phone calls and, as needed, site visits to provide customized support for your SNAP-Ed program.
-An Evaluation Specialist will work with you to develop a program evaluation plan and the Grant Operations Project Manager will communicate with local Program and Finance Leads, as needed, for operations and compliance activities.
+Regular and on-going communication will occur with your MFF SNAP-Ed Project Manager.
+As your programming coach and consultant, your Project Manager will provide customized virtual or on-site support for your SNAP-Ed program.
+You will also work with your PM to develop a program evaluation plan, and the Grant Operations Project Manager will communicate with local Program and Finance Leads, as needed, for operations and compliance activities.